The German Infinitive

 - “Du wirst viel lernen müssen, um das Examen zu bestehen.” – You will have to study a lot in order to pass the exam.

-- “Sie werden hart arbeiten, um ihr Ziel zu erreichen.” – They will work hard to reach their goal.
+- “Sie werden hart arbeiten, um ihr Ziel zu erreichen.” – They will work hard (in order) to reach their goal.

-So, this phrase is used instead of a negation.
-Well, there is not too much to say about it’s construction, as it is quite similar to the construction of the phrases with “um… zu”.
-So, let’s come directly to to some examples.
+So, this clause is used instead of a negation.
+Well, there is not too much to say about this construction, as it is quite similar to the construction of the clauses with “um… zu”.
+So, let’s come directly to some examples.

 - “Sie ist gegangen, ohne sich zu verabschieden.” – She left without saying goodbye.